 In any action against a tenant, federal law requires you to provide, in the paperwork that you file, specific facts regarding whether each tenant is in the military.
-One source for obtaining this information is the Dept. of defense Manpower Data Center: https://www.dmdc.osd.mil/appi/scra/scraHome.do
+One source for obtaining this information is the Dept. of defense Manpower Data Center: scra.dmdc.osd.mil/

-For more information go to the Judiciary website at www.mdcourts.gov and follow the link to the Servicemembers Civil Relief Act at http://mdcourts.gov/reference/scra.html
+For more information go to the Judiciary website at mdcourts.gov and follow thelink to the Servicemembers Civil Relief Act at mdcourts.gov/reference/scra

-Service of Process: In all cases a summons must be delivered to ("served" on) the tenant(s).
+Service of Process: In all cases a summons must be delivered to (served on) the tenant(s).